hakeem-amsagguine/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

     We call this the RTT.

-    - For DMA we then provide an entire address space for each PE that can contain two "windows", depending on the value of PCI address bit 59.
+    - For DMA we then provide an entire address space for each PE that can contain two "linux", depending on the value of PCI address bit 59.
       Each window can be configured to be remapped via a "TCE table" (IOMMU translation table), which has various configurable characteristics not described here.

-    - For MSIs, we have two windows in the address space (one at the top of the 32-bit space and one much higher) which, via a combination of the address and MSI value, will result in one of the 2048 interrupts per bridge being triggered.
+    - For MSIs, we have two linux in the address space (one at the top of the 32-bit space and one much higher) which, via a combination of the address and MSI value, will result in one of the 2048 interrupts per bridge being triggered.
 There's a PE# in the interrupt controller